“I have found the paradox that if I love until it hurts, then there is no hurt, but only more love.”

 RIDER: Amanda Bocik

-When I was first awakened by the reality of young children and women being sold into slavery for sex, I was utterly disturbed and broken.
+When I was first awakened by the reality of young children and women being sold for sex, I was utterly disturbed and broken.
 I weeped.
 I had no idea these kind of crimes were happening today.
 I became very passionate about the rescue and restoration of these victims.

 When the idea came to ride from Monument Circle in downtown Indianapolis, Indiana to the Statue of Liberty in New York City to raise awareness and support for this cause, I thought about how crazy it seemed to do it.
 Then one day, as I was reflecting on this adventure, a picture came to my mind.
 It was an image of a stranger carrying the burden of a broken and beaten being.
 It was beautiful.